-- Number of customers at the end of the period (E)
+- # of customers at the end of the period (E)

-- Number of new customers gained during that period (N)
+- # of new customers gained during the period (N)

-- Number of customers at start of that period (S)
+- # of customers at the start of the period (S)

 For example, let’s say you’re measuring your customer retention rate for the last three months and you have the following data: